top of page

 Is there running water at the woods?

 No, but we do have a limited amount for hand washing.
-Therefore please bring a water bottle.
+Therefore please bring your own drinking water.

 Do you have an enhanced DBS check to work with children?